Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Cover your bowl with plastic wrap, a shower cap, or a dish towel, and let it rest for 30 minutes—this kicks off bulk fermentation.

-This is when you can set out 4 tablespoons of butter to soften for later.
+This is when you should set out 4 tablespoons of butter to soften for later.

 Step 3: Stretch and Folds